ramonpzg/people-analytics/README.md

 ### Lesson 1 - Regression Analysis

-In this lesson, you will learn about regression analysis, more specifically, what it is and how do we run a regression in Python.
+In this lesson, you will learn about regression analysis and, more specifically, what it is and how do we run a regression in Python.

 ### Lesson 2 - Panel Data Analysis